apache/shenyu-website/content/en/projects/soul/register-center-design/index.md

 Principle of http register center is simple

-Call interface of register server when Soul-Client start.
+Call interface of register server when Shenyu-Client start.

-Soul-Admin accept request,  then save to database and publish data synchronize event.
+Shenyu-Admin accept request, then save to database and publish data synchronize event.

 ## Zookeeper Registry

 Zookeeper storage struct is:

 ```
-soul
+shenyu
    ├──regsiter
    ├    ├──metadata
    ├    ├     ├──${rpcType}